ms/buildtogether.tech/tooling/index.md

 warnings they produce are a lot more useful than many students realize, and a "zero warnings" policy can prevent a lot of subtle bugs.

+<span class="fixme">Reviews are much more straightforward when you don't have to worry about style choices that much.</span>

 Another class of tools uses *dynamic analysis*: they watch your program run, and look for things like memory leaks, or inconsistent locking that might lead to deadlocks or race conditions.
 FindBugs is the best-known in the Java world; the